emmbiz/MedEye/README.md

 # Challenges faced
-Due to using a real-time image classifier through the device camera, it was initially difficult to classify X-ray images alone without classifying similar looking non-X-ray images in the background.
+Due to using a real-time image classifier through the device camera, it was initially difficult to classify X-ray images only without the model trying to classify unknown images in the background.
-This problem was solved by adding more negative images to the classifier to the extent allowed in the Azure subscription, and then retraining the model and importing the contents into the Android project.
+This problem was solved by adding more negative images (images that don't belong to either class) to the classifier to improve its accuracy, and then retraining the model and importing the contents into the Android project.

 # Accomplishment